CassandraNnaji/Salifort-Motors-Machine-Learning-project/README.md

 # Predicting Salifort Motors Employee Turnover

 # Overview
 Salifort Motors is experiencing high employee turnover.
 Which has become a financial burden on the company.
-The goal of the project is to build a model that will predict is an employee leave or not.
+The goal of the project is to build a model that will predict if an employee will leave or not.
 A predictive model will help the company understand which factors contribute to employee resignation and hopefully help them develop a solution.
 The Human Resources department collect a survey sample from 15,000 employees.
-With this data we built Both a Random Forest and XGBoost Model, and a Logistic Regression Model.
+With this data we built a Random Forest, XGBoost Model, and a Logistic Regression Model.
 We did this to see which model predicted employee turnover the best.

 The Random Forest Model had a precision score of ~95%, a recall score of ~91%, a f1 score of ~93% and an accuracy score of ~98%.
 The XGBoost Model had a precision score of ~96%, a recall score of ~91%, a f1 score of ~93% and an accuracy score of ~98%.